Assets Directory Structure¶

 AssetBundle.

-This can be used to make Flame look for assets in a different location other the rootBundle,
+This can be used to make Flame look for assets in a different location other than the rootBundle,

 like the file system for example.